BrentGrammer/PROGNOTES/ComputerScience/Trees.md

 ### BST Binary Search Tree

+- At any one node you have a link to a parent and a link to potentially two children.
 - Rule at every node: The left side (including all sub-children) is less than or equal to, the right side is greater than the node.
 - Algo for this is similar to Quick Sort (uses a pivot where everything on the left is less than and everything on the right is greater than)
+- It's possible to have duplicate nodes in some BSTs (B+ trees)
+- Searching a node in a BST is O(logn) (where n is the number of nodes in the tree)
+  - Or "it takes the height of the tree amount of searching to find a node"

 ### Find (Depth First)